UCF vs. Louisville NCAA Football Odds, Plays and Insights | September 17, 2021

 Over/Under Insights

-- UCF has combined with its opponents to put up more than 67.5 points only twice this season.

-- The combined points per game average of the two teams, 76.5, is 9.0 points greater than Friday's over/under.
+- The combined points per game average of the two teams, 76.5, is 9.0 points above Friday's over/under.

-- The 45.5 combined points per game that these two squads have allowed this season are 22.0 fewer than the 67.5 total in this contest.
+- The 45.5 combined points per game that these two squads have allowed this season are 22.0 fewer than the 67.5 over/under in this contest.

-- Knights games this season feature an average total of 67.8 points, a number 0.3 points higher than Friday's over/under.
+- The Knights and their opponents have scored an average of 68.3 points per game in 2021, 0.8 more than Friday's total.

-- The 67.5 over/under in this game is 5.0 points higher than the 62.5 average total in Cardinals games this season.
+- In 2021, games involving the Cardinals have averaged a total of 62.5 points, 5.0 fewer than this game's set over/under.

 UCF Stats and Trends

-- Last game, the Knights beat the Bethune-Cookman Wildcats by a score of 63-14.
-The Knights covered the spread as 45.5-point favorites.

-- The Knights have always covered the spread this season when favored by 7.5 points or more.
+- The Knights covered the spread in their only game when favored by 6.5 points or more.

-- Find the latest odds and place wagers on the Knights against the spread at SISportsbook.

-- UCF is 2-1 against the spread and 2-0 overall this season when the team scores more than 23.0 points.
+- When UCF records more than 23.0 points, it is 1-1 against the spread and 2-0 overall.

 - This year, the Knights have two turnovers, one fewer than the Cardinals have takeaways (3).